 Unfortunately, many pets may require immediate care for an illness or injury at some point in their lives.
-Whether it is an emergency such as your pet being hit by a car, ingesting a toxin or a foreign object, a sudden illness such as your pet not being able to urinate, severe vomiting or diarrhea or seizuring, we will ensure that they are accommodated.
-Emergency patients take priority at our clinics.
-Upon arrival of urgent pets, we may have a registered technician triage them while awaiting the veterinarian.
-Depending on the urgency, they may be taken to the treatment area immediately for assessment and immediate intervention such as fluid therapy and oxygen supplementation.
+Whether it is an emergency such as your pet being hit by a car, ingesting a toxin or a foreign object, a sudden illness such as your pet not being able to urinate, severe vomiting or diarrhea, or seizuring, we will ensure that they are accommodated.
+Emergency patients take priority at our clinic.
+Upon the arrival of urgent pets, we may have a registered technician triage them while awaiting the veterinarian.
+Depending on the urgency, they may be taken to the treatment area immediately for assessment and immediate intervention, such as fluid therapy and oxygen supplementation.
 If possible, please call ahead if your pet is in need of urgent care so we can be prepared for your arrival.

 If your pet requires emergency care or hospitalization, we are partnered with the Huronia Veterinary Emergency Clinic, which is open 24 hours a day, 7 days a week.

 Oxygen therapy is necessary for all pets presenting with signs of respiratory distress.
 Most cats and dogs that appear to be in respiratory distress will be started on oxygen supplementation immediately.
 Afterwards, the veterinarian will proceed with their airway assessment.
-There are a number of methods to provide oxygen supplementation, from flow-by oxygen to face mask and oxygen hoods.
-At our Boyne Veterinary Clinic, we have an oxygen cage available, which is ideal for small and medium pets that are in severe respiratory distress or cannot be manually restrained.
+There are a number of methods to provide oxygen supplementation, from flow-by oxygen to face masks and oxygen hoods.
+At Boyne Veterinary Clinic, we have an oxygen cage available, which is ideal for small and medium pets that are in severe respiratory distress or cannot be manually restrained.
 Many pets can be stabilized and maintained for as long as necessary in this cage.

-Although we will be able to meet the majority of your pet’s health requirements at our clinic, in some circumstances we may need to refer your pet to a specialist.
+Although we will be able to meet the majority of your pet’s health requirements at our clinic, in some circumstances, we may need to refer your pet to a specialist.
 These specialists are veterinarians that have advanced knowledge and skills in a specific area of veterinary medicine.
-Sometimes they need a specialized test, or a specialized piece of equipment is required to perform a procedure that is not available in our clinics.
+Sometimes they need a specialized test, or a specialized piece of equipment is required to perform a procedure that is not available in our clinic.
 In these cases, we will help set your pet up with a referral appointment at one of the local referral hospitals.
-We typically refer our patients to the Ontario Veterinary Collage Companion Animal Hospital, Mississauga-Oakville Veterinary Emergency Hospital, or 404 Veterinary Emergency and Referral Hospital.
+We typically refer our patients to the Ontario Veterinary College Companion Animal Hospital, Mississauga-Oakville Veterinary Emergency Hospital, or 404 Veterinary Emergency and Referral Hospital.